Cyril-Basquin/AWS/Tutorials/Installation_instance_NAT.md

 ===================================
 # Work in process => not Networking

+Why we can't connect via the NAT instance?

 ## Objectifs:
 ### Create a VPC (10.10.0.0/16) with:
   - 1 publics subnet: (10.10.1.0/24)